Constructor

 getMinVideoRecvBandwidth(callbackopt) → {external:Promise}

-Note: The absolute minimum REMB value is 30 kbps, even if a lower value
+• Note: The actual minimum value is 30 kbps, even if a lower value is set.

 Parameters: